Étude in D-sharp minor, Op. 8, No. 12

-The opening of Étude Op.
-8, No. 12 features large jumps in left hand part.
+The opening of the étude features large jumps in left hand part.

-Étude in D-sharp minor, Op.
+Étude in D♯ minor, Op.
 8, No. 12, is an étude for piano composed by Alexander Scriabin in 1894.
 Its technical challenges include numerous jumps in the left hand, repetitive chord strikes, and abundant octaves.
 It was a favorite encore of Vladimir Horowitz.

 Technique

 The tempo marking for the piece is around 100-112 beats per minute.
 The right hand is always playing octaves except for the piece's ending.